 Tip #5 Use Stahls’ EZ Weeding Table To Weed Large Amounts Of Vinyl All At Once

-If you have a growing business with steady demand for your products, then consider investing in a Stahls’ EZ Weeding Table.
+Do you have a growing business with steady demand for your products?
+If so, consider investing in a Stahls’ EZ Weeding Table.
 The warmth provided by the table loosens the adhesive in heat transfer vinyl so that the excess vinyl is easier to remove.
 This results in less breakage and a faster rate of production.

 This table has three temperature settings, a full yard (20″ x 36″) of weeding area, and a top clamp to hold the material in position.
 Stahls’ even claims that their weeding table increases production by 80%!